OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

    > Select the **Cancel** button on the error dialog box.
 Open the `\.vscode\launch.json` file in the project.
 In the `configurations` array, there are several configuration objects.
 You need to edit the ones whose names have the pattern `$HOST$ Desktop (Edge Chromium)`, Where $HOST$ is an Office application; for example, `Outlook Desktop (Edge Chromium)` and `Word Desktop (Edge Chromium)`.
 You need to make two edits to each of these configurations.
    >
    > - Change the value of the `"type"` property from `"edge"` to `"pwa-msedge"`.
-   > - Change value of the `"useWebView"` property from the string `"advanced"` to the boolean `true` (note there are no quotation marks around the `true`).
+   > - Change the value of the `"useWebView"` property from the string `"advanced"` to the boolean `true` (note there are no quotation marks around the `true`).

 1. You're now able to set breakpoints in your project's code and debug.
-You can set breakpoints in Visual Studio Code by hovering next to a line of code and selecting the red circle which appears.
+To set breakpoints in Visual Studio Code, hover next to a line of code and select the red circle that appears.

     ![Red circle appears on a line of code in Visual Studio Code.](../images/set-breakpoint.jpg)

 1. Run functionality in your add-in that calls the lines with breakpoints.
-You will see that breakpoints have been hit and you can inspect local variables.
+You'll see that breakpoints have been hit and you can inspect local variables.

    > [!NOTE]
    > Breakpoints in calls of `Office.initialize` or `Office.onReady` are ignored.
 For details about these methods, see [Initialize your Office Add-in](../develop/initialize-add-in.md).